Ancient maritime history

 Maritime history dates back thousands of years.
-The first prehistoric boats are presumed to have been dugout canoes which were developed independently by various Stone Age populations around 10,000 years ago, with the oldest surviving boat being the Pesse canoe.
-In ancient history, various vessels were used for coastal fishing and travel.
-Some evidence suggests that humans may have crossed the sea as early as 700,000 years ago.
+The earliest watercraft used by humans were rafts, as they needed less sophisticated wood-working skills to make.
+The oldest archaeological survival of a prehistoric boat is a dugout canoe, the Pesse canoe, which dates to approximately 10,000 years ago.
+Dugouts probably coexisted with hide-covered boats, which are much less likely to survive for archaeological investigation.
+Some evidence suggests that archaic hominins may have crossed the sea as early as 700,000 to one million years ago.

 In ancient maritime history, evidence of maritime trade between civilizations dates back at least five millennia.
 Egyptians had trade routes through the Red Sea, importing spices from the "Land of Punt" and from Arabia, and the Sumerians traded with the Indus Valley civilization around the same time.
 By the time of Julius Caesar of the Roman Empire, several well-established combined land-sea trade routes depended upon water transport through the sea around the rough inland terrain features to its north.
 The search for the source of spices in these maritime trade routes later led to the Age of Discovery.